davidrhoden/davidrhoden-eleventy/pages/contact.md

 tags:
   - nav
 ---
-I build websites as a full-time job, but I also build sites for clients on a freelance basis. you can see examples and click links to some of my prior work on my [portfolio page](/web.md).
+I build websites as a full-time job, but I also build sites for clients on a freelance basis.
+You can see examples and click links to some of my prior work on my [portfolio page](/web.md).

 If you're shopping for a website for your business or project, please let me know by filling out the form below.
-If we're a match in terms of budget and interestingness of the project, we can talk.
+If we're a match in terms of budget and interestingness of the project, let's talk.